IMP1/jog/README.md

 The **network** module is being worked on currently and is very rough.
 I've just gotten multiple clients connecting and sending/recieving data, but it's very buggy and error-prone.

 The **window** module allows creation of the window, and setting of certain settings, such as the title, icon and dimensions.

+When I'm happy with the basic set of features (i.e when I feel 1.0.0 is done), I'll start working on a wiki.